Code of Conduct

 While SFBA aims to be welcoming and inclusive, it’s important to understand what SFBA is not.
 SFBA is not:

 1. A “free speech” zone.
 We encourage genuine conversation, even with disagreement, but we do not tolerate all forms of speech.
-Everyone on this instance is a peer, regardless of their stature or position.
+Everyone on this instance is a peer.
 We do not tolerate hate speech of any kind.
-Bad-faith argumentation is equally unwelcome.
-Focus on de-escalating conflict and promoting understanding whenever possible.

-If you’re looking for any of the above, check out instances.social or joinmastodon to find a better fit.
+If you’re looking for either of the above, check out instances.social or joinmastodon to find a server that is a better fit for your needs.

-1. Mute accounts you don’t want to see content from, but you’re ok with them seeing yours.
+1. Mute accounts you don’t want to see content from, but you’re okay with them seeing yours.

 2. Block accounts you don’t want to see you.

-All toots (public and private) should abide by the following rules:
+All posts (public and private) should abide by the following rules:

-1. Do not use slurs or racist, sexist, homophobic, transphobic, ableist or otherwise discriminatory or hateful jokes or language or promote white supremacy, anti-Semitism, transphobia, castist, or other hateful ideologies.
+1. Do not use slurs or racist, sexist, homophobic, transphobic, ableist or otherwise discriminatory or hateful jokes or language; or promote white supremacy, anti-Semitism, transphobia, casteist, or other hateful ideologies.

-2. Do not harass anyone, participate in group harassment of anyone, or otherwise engage in personal attacks.
-Posting or threatening to post other people’s personally identifying information (“doxing”) constitutes harassment.
+3. Do not harass anyone, participate in group harassment of anyone, or otherwise engage in name calling or personal attacks.

-7. Do not “shitpost” hateful content – while humorous posts are allowed, even encouraged, ‘shitposting’ are not exceptions to rules (1, 3).
+7. Do not “shitpost” hateful content – while humorous posts are allowed, even encouraged, “shitposting” is not an exception to rules 1 or 3.
 There are no ironic slurs.

 Activism is a welcome part of our community, and has been foundational to the development of the SFBA region.
 We encourage organizing and sharing opportunities for civic engagement.